 The voice acting of the cast is so good and both Christopher Judge and Sunny Suljic deliver excellent and memorable performances as Kratos and Atreus.
 I wish I could talk about all the characters here but you really have to experience them for yourself.
 The sound effects and music alike are both great too as the sound as you connect with each axe hit really adds to the experience.
 The sound effect of the axe being recalled is something I never grew tired of either and I spent several minutes early in the game just throwing and recalling it.
 Bear McCreary has composed a memorable soundtrack as well and one of my favorite in recent years.
 There are epic moments in the game that he has crafted some fitting music to match but also quieter moments as well.
 One sequence towards the middle of the game has some softer music that builds into something really epic and it’s one of my favorite tracks in the whole game.
 Props to him seriously for knocking it out of the park on this title.

 If you are a trophy person the game has a very achievable set to work towards.
 I wouldn’t look at the list prior to finishing the game though as there are many spoilers within it.
 Don’t worry as nothing is missable here and there are no trophies tied to difficulty so feel free to play on whatever mode you want.
 I earned my Platinum in the game and none of the trophies are tedious to earn.
 Now while this game does so many things right there are a couple little things that can be improved on.
 First off the moments when you have to climb stuff in the game is a bit of a drag as the climbing speed is a little too slow so hopefully they speed that up in future games.
-Another complaint comes from the sockets on the gear that you can equip.
-If you have a chest piece equipped that has talismans inserted in it and want to switch to a new chest piece there is no way to move those talismans over automatically.
-Instead you have to equip the old chest piece and then go in and manually remove them so that you can then equip the new chest piece and insert them into it.
-It’s a bit of a hassle and something else that needs to be addressed in future games to make it more intuitive.
+I also had an issue with the fact that you were unable to transfer talismans from an equipped armor piece to a new one you want to equip.
+Instead you had to manually remove them from the old armor and then insert them into the new armor you want to equip.
+This has since been fixed in a patch however so this is no longer an issue.
 That said these are very minor complaints in what is an extraordinary game.